 It remains to be seen how this ‘unity of purpose’ test will be further developed and if/how it could apply to commercially at arm’s length operations.

-For information any concerns regarding the use of trade marks, please contact the Business Team at BAL Lawyers.
+For information any concerns regarding the use of trade marks, please contact the Business & Commercial team at BAL Lawyers.

 and .